KrauseFx/overkill/README.md

 Did iTunes ever launch without you opening the app?

-Use _overkill_ to instantly kill iTunes once it opened itself.
+Use _overkill_ to instantly kill iTunes once it opened itself, so your workflow isn't interrupted.

 Reasons why iTunes launches: